-The first 4 spare output terminals are located on the HC-CTL board.
-Additional spare outputs are available on additional HC-UIO Universal Input/Output boards (see "HC-UIO Spare Input/Output Assignments" on page 6-61).

-If your installation uses MC-CPI serial control panel boards in the car, spare outputs are also available on these boards and will show up in the Spare Outputs menu as outputs from CPI-F and CPI-Fx, or CPI-R depending upon the car control panel and rear door board configuration.
-If the job has MC-CPI boards, unused spare outputs from these boards must be set to NOT USED.
+The first four spare output terminals are located on the HC-CTL-2 board.
+Additional spare outputs are available on each HC-UIO Universal Input/Output board.
+Please refer to "HC-UIO Universal Input/Output Board" on page 6-50.
+If your installation uses ICE-COP-2 or MC-CPI serial control panel boards in the car, spare outputs are also available on these boards and will show up in the Spare Outputs menu as outputs from COP-Fx, CPI-F, CPI-Fx or COP-Rx, CPI-R depending upon the car control panel and rear door board configuration.
+If the job has can panel interface boards, unused spare outputs from these boards must be set to NOT USED.
 If controller software is upgraded in the field, it is very important to check programmable CPI board outputs and verify unused outputs are set to NOT USED.
-Please refer to "MC-CPI Car Panel Interface Board" on page 6-62.